smart-on-fhir/fhir-parser/README.md

 ### Use ###

 1. Copy the file `settings.py` from the respective subdirectory into the project's root directory,
-2. Adjust the paths, if necessary
+2. Adjust settings, if necessary
 3. Execute `./generate.py` to run the script.
     This will use Python _3_, issue `python generate.py` if you don't have Python 3 yet.
     Supply the `-f` flag to force a re-download of the spec.